Hiumee/Tools/assembler/README.md

 [<img src="example.png" alt="Web Assembler" style="height: 400px;">](https://tools.hiumee.com/assembler)

-This is a client-side asm assebler for x86 and x86-64 architectures with a simple web interface.
+This is a client-side asm assembler for x86 and x86-64 architectures with a simple web interface.

 # Usage